New York City to remove Thomas Jefferson statue from legislative chamber by year's end - KESQ

 A vote by a little-known New York City committee on Monday signals the end to a two-decade effort to remove a statue of Thomas Jefferson from the chambers of the New York City Council.

-The Public Design Commission, which oversees New York City’s collection of public art, voted 8-0 Monday to relocate the statue at the behest of members of the City Council’s Black, Latino and Asian Caucus.
+The Public Design Commission, which oversees the city’s collection of public art, voted 8-0 Monday to relocate the statue at the behest of members of the City Council’s Black, Latino and Asian Caucus.

-The statue of Jefferson dates back to 1833, when it was crafted by Pierre-Jean David D’Angers.
+The statue of Jefferson dates to 1833, when it was crafted by Pierre-Jean David d’Angers.
 It has occupied the City Council chamber since 1915, according to the city.

 Barron said a statue of Jefferson, an American founding father and slave owner, was inappropriate in a room where New Yorkers gathered to govern.